 We are keen to extend mini-pupillage opportunities to the widest range of applicants who may be considering a career at the bar.

-We are committed as a Chambers to reducing perceived barriers to the profession.
+As a Chambers, we are committed to reducing barriers to the profession.

 Mini-pupillage offers experience of working life as a barrister but is also an important opportunity to make connections and get to know different sets of Chambers.